mehulghosal/LeadZeppelin/python/midiInterpreter/midinotes.md

 * time is the delta time in ticks: "ticks_per_beat in MidiFile objects"
 * tempo is measured in milliseconds per beat: 500,000 == 120 bpm
 * the larger the tempo is, the slower the actual bpm is

-to do:
-* u guys can individually learn how to read in a text file
-* parse test.txt and deal with music shit - refer to notes abv
-* we're only really looking at the noteon/off messages
-* handle delta time and pitches